 Explanation: Figure 7 shows what the passbook looks like when a page is filled.
-By the 13th meeting (the book contains 13 lines, to cover a quarter of a year), the member had purchased a total of 28 shares, but, as we have seen, she sold three shares purchased in meetings 5 and 6.
-At the 13th meeting, the net number of shares bought during this period is therefore 25.
+By the 13th meeting (the book contains 13 lines, to cover a quarter of a year), the member had purchased a total of 28 shares, but she sold three shares in meetings 5 and 6.
+So, by the 13th meeting, the net number of shares bought to date is therefore 25.